bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Exporting an interface

-Notice how our `example` world currently exports `add` as a function.
+Notice how our `root` world in the `wasm-tools` output exports `add` as part of an _interface_.
 It's often preferable to export an interface rather than a function, either to comply with an existing specification or to capture several functions and types at once.